 Technique of Dynamic Hip Screw

 For this surgery, a C-arm image intesnsifier is required to check for a guide wire and screw positioning.

 Usually, the surgery is performed for intertrochanteric fractures.
 Most of them could be treated closed.

 The majority of intertrochanteric hip fracture can be reduced closed on a fracture table.

 Occasionally, however, an open reduction may be necessary to achieve adequate fracture alignment.

-The size of hip screw measured preoperatively on the x-ray to get an idea about probable size to be used.
+The size of the hip screw measured preoperatively on the x-ray to get an idea about the probable size to be used.

 A urinary catheter is inserted before surgery.